Jacob M. Appel: Academic bioethics

-As a professional bioethicist, Appel has published in Hastings Center Report, The Cambridge Quarterly of Healthcare Ethics, Bulletin of the History of Medicine, The Journal of Law, Medicine and Ethics, The Journal of Medical Ethics, The Journal of Bioethical Inquiry and GeneWatch, the journal of the Council for Responsible Genetics.
+Appel began his career in academic bioethics at Brown University, where he taught until 2005.
+He now serves on the faculty of the Icahn School of Medicine at Mount Sinai in New York City, where he is Professor of Psychiatry and Medicine Education.
+He is also the Director of Ethics Education in Psychiatry and Medical Director of the East Harlem Health Outreach Project's mental health clinic.
+He has also taught medical ethics at New York University, Columbia University, and Albany Medical College.
 He is the author of a "Bioethics in Action" curriculum for The New York Times.
+Appel was also previously a columnist for The Huffington Post and Opposing Views.

-Appel is an advocate for the decriminalization of assisted suicide, raising the possibility that this might be made available to both the terminally ill and those with intractable, long-term mental illness.
-He has also defended the Groningen Protocol.
-He has written in favor of abortion rights and fertility treatment for homosexuals, as well as against electronic medical records, which he sees as poorly secured against hacking.
-He has also argued in favor of the legalization of prostitution, polygamy and incest between consenting adults.
+Appel has published on a range of topics in academic bioethics including advocating for the decriminalization of assisted suicide, raising the possibility that this might be made available to both the terminally ill and those with intractable, long-term mental illness, and the Groningen Protocol.
+He has written in favor of abortion rights and fertility treatment for same-sex couples, as well as against electronic medical records, which he sees as poorly secured against hacking.
+He has also argued in favor of the legalization of prostitution and polygamy between consenting adults.
 He has raised concerns regarding the possibility that employers will require their employees to use pharmaceuticals for cognitive enhancement and has urged that death row inmates be eligible to receive kidney transplants.
-He generated considerable controversy for endorsing the mandatory use of preimplantation genetic diagnosis as part of the in vitro fertilization process to prevent the implantation of embryos carrying severe genetic defects.
-Appel has also written in support of an "open border" immigration policy.
-Among the causes that Appel has embraced is opposition to the forcible feeding of hunger strikers, both in domestic prisons and at Guantanamo Bay.
-He has written that exposure to literature should be a medical school admissions requirement.
+Appel has opposed the forcible feeding of hunger strikers, both in domestic prisons and at Guantanamo Bay.

-He has taught medical ethics at New York University, Columbia University, Mount Sinai School of Medicine and Brown University's Alpert Medical School.

-Commentary

-Appel writes for both The Huffington Post and Opposing Views.
-He has staked out a libertarian position on many bioethical issues, advocating a worldview that he describes as "a culture of liberty."
-He has written opinion pieces in The New York Times, New York Daily News, New York Post, Chicago Tribune, Orlando Sentinel, Albany Times-Union, Tucson Citizen, Detroit Free Press, New Haven Register, Baltimore Sun and The Providence Journal.
-The Best American Essays series named his nonfiction pieces as "notable essays" in the years 2011, 2012, 2013, 2015 and 2017, and received "special mention" from the Pushcart Prize in 2012 and 2017.